 “It’s designed specifically to optimize waste or to optimize the use of resources throughout the entire economic system.” – Dr Scott Valentine.

 The product is designed for longevity, aimed for an extended lifecycle with as few new materials involved.
 The purpose is to reduce the strain on the planet from extracting raw resources and creating unnecessary waste, and to take the emphasis off recycling alone.
 Instead, the circular economy works to keep products in circulation through less resource-intensive processes by focusing on making them durable and repairable.

 As we’ve emphasized repeatedly on our blog, website, and across our social medias, we at Rotadyne are big fans of all things rotational.
 Our Product Development Manager, Igor Silva, is such a fan that he also has recently started specializing in the topic of circular economy.

 Working with other experts at Western Sydney University, Igor has been teaching classes on this topic for a little over a year now, and has a lot to share with us about how we got to where we are, and how we can do better both as businesses and as designers.

 “The circular economy is not just about recycling.
-The plan is not just “make things recyclable”.
+The plan is not to just “make things recyclable”.
 The world has plenty of recyclable things, everywhere.
-It hasn’t helped anything, because those recyclable things are still floating in the ocean, they’re still in land dumps, they’re still causing issues.” – Igor Silva
+It hasn’t helped anything, because those recyclable things are still floating in the ocean, they’re still in land dumps, they’re still causing issues.” – Igor Silva.

 Where Plastic is Concerned